ludocode/onramp/core/cci/2-full/README.md

 We define functions `llong_*()`, `double_*()` and `float_*()` for performing arithmetic.
 When bootstrapping, these are wrappers for the corresponding arithmetic functions in the Onramp libc.
 When the compiler rebuilds itself, or when compiling with a native compiler (e.g. when unit testing), these instead wrap the normal C operators.

 opC does not have function pointers, and the omC preprocessor does not have function-like macros.
 In cases where these would have been useful, we have to do other workarounds instead.
 The code can end up being quite a bit more verbose than you might expect.

+NOTE: The compiler (and its dependencies) are currently being transitioned to be built with cci/0 rather than cci/1 so that cci/1 can be deleted.
+This is introducing even more limitations; in particular, functions are limited to four parameters, and variadic arguments are not supported.